-Good prompts come in many forms, visual or written, but a good set of prompts are almost always a useful secret weapon to have in your writer’s toolkit.
-The prompts I’ll be sharing today are short ideas that are designed to get you thinking and set you off on a new written adventure.
+Good prompts come in many forms, visual or written, but a good set of prompts is almost always a useful secret weapon to have in your writer’s toolkit.
+This post has a list of short ideas that are designed to get you thinking and set you off on a newly written adventure.

-So if you’re in a writing mood today, feast your eyes on these creative writing prompts and please let me know if you’ve found any of them to be particularly helpful.
-You can check out my Pinterest board ‘Writing Prompts For Creative Inspiration’ for even more just like these too!
+So if you’re in a writing mood, feast your eyes on these creative writing prompts.
+Let me know if you’ve found any of them to be particularly helpful.
+You can also check out my Pinterest board Writing Prompts For Creative Inspiration for more ideas.

 - You died in an accident but you’re still trapped on the mortal coil until you can find someone to help your spirit be free.